eclipse-langium/langium-website/hugo/content/docs/recipes/scoping/file-based.md

 ## Step 1: Change the grammar

-First thing, we are changing the grammar to support the `export` and the `import` keywords.
-Here is the modified grammar:
+First off, we are changing the grammar to support the `export` and the `import` statements.
+Let's take a look at the modified grammar:

 ```langium
 grammar HelloWorld